-- 4.1 The following are objectives listed in the NDP that aim to realise the vision for Eaton Bishop in 2031: - 4.2 The table below tests these NDP objectives against the SEA objectives, providing a summary of the results of Task B1 of SEA.
-The full results are available at Appendix 4 of this report. - 4.3 The majority of those NDP objectives which have a relationship with the SEA framework are positively compatible with it or have a neutral effect.

-- 4.4 It is impossible to appraise the full implications of NDP objective 4 at this stage given the lack of detail of schemes that may come to fruition as a result of the implementation of these objectives (i.e. type of business and design); however, it is accepted that the planning policies that relate to these objectives would move them towards a compatible outcome given their development criteria. - 4.5 Although Task B1 of the SEA didn't identify any specific conflicts between the NDP objectives and the SEA framework, there are unknown factors which could become potential conflicts if not mitigated within the policy development. - 4.6 The potential conflicts could be largely attributed to the possible rise in vehicular movements in remote locations once the NDP objectives have been realised on the ground and the attendant impacts on air quality and both contributions and vulnerability to climate change.
+- 4. Allow for appropriate phased building development by retaining and developing the infrastructure of the Parish as required.
+In particular, by securing the provision of enhanced capacity for sewage treatment and other utilities, and encouraging a reduction in the use of private vehicles by supporting improvement to public transport along with other facilities and amenities in response to the future growth of the community. - 5.
+Encourage new business ventures, which are perceived as beneficial to the economic health of the Parish and bringing local employment opportunities, provided that they are in scale with, and sensitive to, the rural character of the Parish. - 4.2 The table below tests these NDP objectives against the SEA objectives, providing a summary of the results of Task B1 of SEA.
+The full results are available at Appendix 4 of this report. - 4.3 The majority of those NDP objectives which have a relationship with the SEA framework are positively compatible with it or have a neutral effect. - 4.4 It is impossible to appraise the full implications of NDP objective 4 at this stage given the lack of detail of schemes that may come to fruition as a result of the implementation of these objectives (i.e. type of business and design); however, it is accepted that the planning policies that relate to these objectives would move them towards a compatible outcome given their development criteria. - 4.5 Although Task B1 of the SEA didn't identify any specific conflicts between the NDP objectives and the SEA framework, there are unknown factors which could become potential conflicts if not mitigated within the policy development. - 4.6 The potential conflicts could be largely attributed to the possible rise in vehicular movements in remote locations once the NDP objectives have been realised on the ground and the attendant impacts on air quality and both contributions and vulnerability to climate change.